 All vendors located within Broward County must have a current Broward County Local Business Tax Receipt (formerly known as an Occupational License Tax) unless it is exempt.
 All corporations and partnerships must have the authority to transact business in the State of Florida and be in good standing with the Florida Secretary of State.
 For further information, click to contact the Broward County Records, Taxes and Treasury Division and/or the Florida Department of State, Division of Corporations.

 Confidentiality of Financial Statements submitted to Broward County

 Any claim of confidentiality of financial statements must be asserted in writing at the time of the submittal and the financial statements must be submitted in a separate bound document labeled “Name of Firm, Attachment to Proposal Package, RLI No. __ - Confidential Matter.”
 The firm must identify the specific statute that authorizes the exemption from the Public Records Law.
 Failure to provide this information at the time of the proposal submittal may result in a recommendation by the Director of Purchasing that the response is non-responsive.
 Please note that the financial statement exemptions provided for in Section 119.071(1)c, Florida Statutes only applies to submittals in response to a solicitation for a "public works" project.
 Please read the instructional document "Requirements for Submitting Financial Statements" for complete details.

 Requests for Broward County to Complete a Credit Application

 Broward County does not complete credit applications.
-The financial strength of Broward County is evidenced by its AAA rating from Standard & Poor’s, Moody’s and Fitch on its General Obligation bonds.
+The financial strength of Broward County is evidenced by its AAA rating from Standard & Poor's, Moody's and Fitch on its General Obligations bonds.
 Broward County complies with generally accepted accounting principles as well as the statutory financial reporting requirements of this state.
-The financial reports which disclose this compliance and provide financial information to support the financial stability of this county may be viewed on the Internet at the Finance and Adminstraive Services Department page.
+The financial reports which disclose this compliance and provide financial information to support the financial stability of the County may be viewed on the internet on the Finance and Administrative Services page.